chef/chef-web-docs/chef_master/source/provisioning_aws.rst

    * - ``peer_owner_id``
      - **Ruby Type:** String

-       Use to specify the target VPC account id to peer.
-If not specified, will be assumed that the target VPC belongs to the current account.
+       Use to specify the target VPC account ID to peer.
+If this value is not specified, it will be assumed that the target VPC belongs to the current account.

    * - ``vpc_peering_connection_id``
      - **Ruby Type:** String

-       Use to specify the VPC peering connection id.
+       Use to specify the VPC peering connection ID.

 Examples
 -----------------------------------------------------
-The following examples demonstrate various approaches for using resources in recipes.
-If you want to see examples of how Chef uses resources in recipes, take a closer look at the cookbooks that Chef authors and maintains: https://github.com/chef-cookbooks.

 **Manages An AWS peering connection, specifying which VPC to peer**